aws-samples/Customed-RSS-feed-with-Amazon-Bedrock/README.md

 1. **RSS Feed Ingestion**: The system retrieves the latest AWS news from the official AWS RSS feed.
 2. **Deduplication and Storage**: Two XML files are maintained in Amazon S3 to track processed and relevant news items.
-3. **Intelligent Filtering**: Amazon Bedrock's prompt flow analyzes news content for relevance.
+3. **Intelligent Filtering**: Amazon Bedrock's flow analyzes news content for relevance.
 4. **Dynamic RSS Feed Generation**: New RSS entries are generated with added context for relevant items.
 5. **Distribution**: Updates are distributed via Amazon CloudFront, with flexibility for integration into additional platforms.